darthgera123/POIS_deepcrypt/README.md

 - Now we can call the route `http://127.0.0.1:8000/dgk_compare_has_priv` on the server with the DGK private key to initiate the comparison protocol which itself will initiate the steps on the other server in between the protocol by sending a request as follows: `requests.post("http://127.0.0.1:8000/dgk/compare_no_priv",json={'y_enc': y_enc})`.
 - At the end of this protocol, both servers will hold a bit the XOR of which will give the final result.
 These bits are communicated based on the needs of the protocol built on top of this protocol.
 - Please refer the slides for additional theory for the implementation.

+### Veu11 Comparison Protocol
+- The client (port 5000) has two encrypted numbers and the server (port 8000) has the private keys for paillier and goldwasser micali.
+Client gets the encrypted bit according to the result of the comparison.
+- Run python3 test_veull.py to check output of protocol.
+In this file, random numbers are generated and comparison bit is received from the server.
+Currently we are also returning the decrypted bit for testing purpose.
+- This protocol uses dgk comparison protocol to compute encrypted comparison bit for the comparison of two unencrypted numbers generated in the protocol.
+Each party has one unencrypted number.
+- Refer to the contents of this file to check which requests are used to get the output.
+- Refer to the presentation slides for details of the protocol.

 ### Argmax Building block
 - run "app.py <port number>" twice to represent a server runnning on a port and a client on the other.